robmasocco/AOS-TAG/ideas.md

 - *memset* level buffer to 0 and set size to 0 (for security).
 - **STORE FENCE**
 - Release level writers mutex.
-- Release senders's rw_sem as a reader.
+- Release senders's rw_sem as reader.
 - *module_put*
 - Return.